What’s the Difference Between Full Spectrum CBD & Isolate

 Full spectrum is the best choice for those of us lucky enough to not be subjected to drug testing!
 Studies have shown that the effectiveness of CBD is enhanced by the addition of the trace amounts of other cannbinoids, especially THC.
 The tiny amount of THC in these products isn’t enough to elicit a high, but it is enough to give CBD a little boost called the entourage effect.

 I like to think of CBD isolate as being like taking a vitamin C. Vitamin C is great for you and you can bet that I’m reaching for a bottle anytime I feel a tickle in my throat!
 Full spectrum is like getting that same vitamin C from eating an orange rather than taking a pill.
-The orange still contains vitamin C, but it also has other vitamins, enzymes and flavinoids that all work together to heighten the effectiveness of vitamin C.
+The orange still contains vitamin C, but it also has other vitamins, enzymes and flavinoids that all work together to strengthen the effectiveness of vitamin C.